 It is rather shocking how strongly sexism persists, considering we are in a time of enlightenment.
 If you asked the average Nigerian woman to share personal encounters or experiences, chances are she’ll have an eye-opening story to tell.

 In the spirit of Women’s history month, we decided to highlight the ugly truth, that sexism is still a common occurrence in Nigeria.
 Women still have to run up against misogyny in their daily lives.
 We reached out to a few Nigerian women to share their most remarkable experiences with sexism.
-Here are some harrowing stories they had to tell.
+Here are some of the stories they had to tell us about their experiences:

 “I campaigned for student body union last year in my school, and I had one of the people cheering on the crowd while I gave my oration, come to me afterwards to say that that it didn’t matter what my visions were or what I planned to do because I am pretty and that was all that mattered, and he would vote for me.
 At the time, I didn’t really make the connection.
 I was too distracted.
 It was later when I thought of it that I realized it was a very sexist thing to do and wished I had told him off.” -Toluwani

 “I was standing in the queue at an ATM, a man tried to cut the line.
 He said he had been in the line, but stepped out to get some shade …since the queue was too long.
 I insisted that I had not met him on the line, so he would have to go to the back.
 He then raised an alarm and got everyone interested in the matter.
 The wretched security man who came to settle the matter now said to me that I should obey and let him stay in front that he is a man and he most probably was not the one telling the lies.” – Nkechi